 A team of psychologists, geographers, political scientists, statisticians, pollsters, and communication scientists, we investigate how and why citizens in the US and around the world are, or are not responding to climate change, identify key audiences requiring tailored communications, and develop strategies to engage these audiences in climate change solutions.

-Abby is a third year student at Yale College with an anticipated major in Environmental Studies.
+Abby is a senior at Yale College majoring in Environmental Studies.
 After her participation in a semester program that explored climate change in San Francisco, Vietnam, Morocco, and Bolivia, Abby decided to focus her studies on the relationship between food and climate.
 Through her work on farms, coursework, and her role as a Culinary Events Manager at the Yale Sustainable Food Program, Abby has learned extensively about food systems and believes that there is untapped potential in communicating climate change through the lens of food.
 Her studies at Yale have also focused on climate change communication as a whole, and the knowledge that she brings to YPCCC stems from her coursework.
 As part of a Yale College course, Abby worked with the IPCC Head of Communications and Media Relations to help develop a more effective web platform.
 Her role at YPCCC builds upon this past experience: Abby crafts social media posts and designs graphics to highlight the relevance of YPCCC’s findings to current events.
 In her free time, you can find Abby working on her gymnastics skills, making progress on her latest knitting project, or cooking up some pizza on the Yale Farm.

 Amber joined YPCCC in 2015 and is pursuing her Masters at the School of Forestry & Environmental Studies with a focus on public health, greenspaces and community engagement.
 Prior to attending Yale, Amber was a communications consultant with Fourth Sector Consulting where she supported social networks and strategy for clients such as the W.K.
 Kellogg Foundation, the Minneapolis Bicycle Coalition, the Center for Prevention at Blue Cross and Blue Shield of Minnesota, and more.
 She previously worked as the communications associate at Transit for Livable Communities/Bike Walk Twin Cities, where she managed innovative communications campaigns focused on strengthening the networks necessary to advocate for better bicycling, walking, and transit opportunities in Minnesota.
 Amber has also worked as an organizer with Green Corps and Minnesota PIRG on issues ranging from climate change, women’s initiatives, affordable higher education, water access rights, and transportation.
 In 2011, Amber was elected to the Hennepin County Soil and Water Board where she spent two years rebuilding the organization and strengthening the Board’s public visibility.
 Amber holds a BA in Environmental Studies and Russian Studies from St. Olaf College, and In her free time enjoys training for races of all kinds, bicycling, hiking/backpacking, camping, kayaking, canoeing, running, gardening and perfecting baking recipes.
 She is also an avid photographer, occasional woodworker, cyclocross newbie and coffee fanatic.
 Connect with Amber: @AmberCollett

-Ann is a first year MEM student who recently joined YPCCC and assists Jennifer Marlon in her work studying historical wildfire patterns.
+Ann is a second year MEM student who recently joined YPCCC and assists Jennifer Marlon in her work studying historical wildfire patterns.
 Ann earned her BA in earth science from Vassar College in 2011, graduating with departmental honors, a minor in history, and recognition for distinctive senior research.
 Her undergraduate thesis used microscopic plankton shells in lake sediments to investigate paleoclimate trends in New Mexico.
 After college, Ann moved back to her hometown of Juneau, Alaska, and began working at NOAA’s Ted Stevens Marine Research Institute, where she participated in fisheries ecology research and bioenergetic analysis.
 In 2013, she earned the opportunity to join a marine research project in the Arctic.
 She spent two consecutive summers collecting fish, plankton, and oceanographic data along the Arctic Ocean coast in northern Alaska, and used this information to examine climate-driven shifts in the types of prey available to Arctic seabirds.
 Arctic issues are now her primary focus at F&ES, especially coastal management and marine policy.
 After graduating, Ann hopes to begin a career developing policy initiatives that will conserve Arctic ecosystems and promote sustainable development in polar regions.

 Anthony Leiserowitz is an expert on American and international public opinion on global warming, including public perception of climate change risks, support and opposition for climate policies, and willingness to make individual behavioral change.
 His research investigates the psychological, cultural, political, and geographic factors that drive public environmental perception and behavior.
 He has conducted survey, experimental, and field research at scales ranging from the global to the local, including international studies, the United States, individual states (Alaska and Florida), municipalities (New York City), and with the Inupiaq Eskimo of Northwest Alaska.
 He also conducted the first empirical assessment of worldwide public values, attitudes, and behaviors regarding global sustainability, including environmental protection, economic growth, and human development.
 He has served as a consultant to the John F. Kennedy School of Government (Harvard University), the United Nations Development Program, the Gallup World Poll, the Global Roundtable on Climate Change at the Earth Institute (Columbia University), and the World Economic Forum.
 For a CV and more info, please visit his faculty page.